Bharath-kota/Python-technical-documentation/README.md

 # Python-technical-documentation
-A python technical documentation page made using html and css
+A python technical documentation page made using html and css as part of my "responsive web design" course